 The main reason employees leave is toxic environments and not enough pay.
 Keep your staff happy and motivated by providing them with fair compensation and benefits, not overloading them with work, appreciating them, and providing them with all the required resources to help them perform well.

-3. Find the right supplier
+4. Find the right supplier with CoGS in mind

-The cost of goods sold (CoGS) of a restaurant makes up the biggest chunk of expenses, so it’s obvious that reducing that will significantly increase your profitability.
-In order to make sure you’re getting the most out of your money, make sure you properly research ingredients and suppliers and conduct a proper analysis to source the best ingredients in the cheapest way possible.
+The cost of goods sold (CoGS) of a restaurant makes up the biggest chunk of operating expenses, so it's obvious that reducing that will significantly increase your profitability.
+In order to make sure you're getting the most out of your money, make sure you properly research ingredients and suppliers and conduct a proper analysis to source the best ingredients in the cheapest way possible.
 Try to negotiate prices and deals to help control your costs with trusted suppliers.

-Wastage is one of the biggest pits in a restaurant’s revenue.
-This study found that 4-10% of food purchased at a restaurant never goes to the consumer.
+Wastage is one of the biggest pits in a restaurant's revenue.
+A study found that 4-10% of food purchased at a restaurant never goes to the consumer.
 This can be due to errors in cooking, over-ordering of materials, or even theft.
 That combined with other material wastage significantly increases the cost of running a restaurant.
 Conduct a proper, regular analysis to identify the products that are being wasted and come up with a proper strategy to reduce the wastage and save costs.

 Your restaurant's profitability is important.
 Make sure you are always aware of what's happening and keep track of all the important performance metrics.